Soumyaranjan-SRM/NASSCOM-Semiconductor-Packaging-Workshop/README.md

 A final reflow process ensures these balls are securely attached, completing the packaging cycle.
 ![image](https://github.com/user-attachments/assets/d2218033-36f7-41b5-9149-3518fbdf11fd)
 Module-2.6:Fan-out wafer Level Package
+Wafer-Level Packaging refers to a method where packaging is completed while the die is still part of the wafer, prior to dicing.
+This approach results in smaller form factors, lower packaging costs, and enhanced performance due to shorter interconnect paths.
+Types of WLP:
+Fan-In WLP (FI-WLP):
+In this method, the die’s I/O pads are rerouted within the original die footprint using Redistribution Layers (RDLs).
+The solder bumps are confined to the die area, making it suitable for applications with moderate I/O counts and strict space constraints.
+Fan-Out WLP (FO-WLP):
+This technique extends the I/O pads beyond the edges of the die using RDLs.
+By creating additional space around the die, FO-WLP supports higher I/O densities and allows for larger bump arrays, making it ideal for more complex, high-performance applications.
 ![image](https://github.com/user-attachments/assets/b9913b8b-eb84-4c96-ab80-8633fd113e40)
 Module-2.7: After Cleanroom Area Process
 ![image](https://github.com/user-attachments/assets/6880177f-1e69-4c3a-a01c-32ae380fb391)